5 Best Practices to Reinforce Security in Dynamics 365 & Power Apps

 4. Multifactor Authentication (MFA)

-Implementing MFA bolsters an organisation’s security by providing an extra protection layer beyond passwords.
+Implementing MFA bolsters security by providing an extra protection layer beyond passwords.

-The MFA feature in Microsoft Entra (previously Azure AD) requires people to authorise their identities using a second verification method in conjunction with their usual login credentials.
-This significantly enhances the defence mechanism of your cloud infrastructure for Dynamics and other business apps.
+The MFA feature in Microsoft Entra requires people to authorise their identities using a second verification method in conjunction with their usual login credentials.
+This significantly enhances the defence mechanism of your cloud infrastructure for Dynamics 365 and Microsoft 365 apps.

-Supplementary verification can include a uniquely generated code sent to an authenticator app person’s mobile device.
+Supplementary verification can be a uniquely generated code sent to an authenticator app on a person’s mobile device.
 This can curb unauthorised access because even if passwords suffer a compromise, MFA will continue to act as a gatekeeper.

 5. Audit Logging